hartleyblakey/raytracer/README.md

 - Loads simple static GLTF files into vectors of triangle positions, cameras, base color texcoords, and base color images converted to rgba8
   - Not well tested but worked on sponza and the tiny blender exports I tried

-  - **The gltf model files (and the shaders) are hardcoded and compiled into the binary**
+  - **The paths to the loaded gltf model files are hardcoded**

 - Builds a simple BVH around the triangle positions and extra data, based on the first 2.5 articles of "Build A BVH" by Jacco Bikker

-- Raytraces the bvh in a compute shader with simple diffuse lighting and a hardcoded sun light
+- Raytraces the bvh in a compute shader with simple diffuse lighting, and a hardcoded sun light
-  - a small fixed number of directional and point lights are read from the file and passed to the shader but are not used
+  - A small fixed number of directional and point lights are read from the file and passed to the shader but are not used

 - Simple flycam with scroll wheel zoom, starts out the same as the first camera in the gltf file

-- technically can be built for the web
+- Technically can be built for the web
-  - hardcoded resolution to 512x512, no extra effort put in beyond getting it to compile
+  - Hardcoded resolution to 512x512, no extra effort put in beyond getting it to run
   - [hosted on blue here (requires webgpu)](https://blue.cs.sonoma.edu/~hblakey/CS-375/Final-Project/generated/index.html)